platers/obsidian-linter/docs/rules.md

 Alias: `yaml-timestamp`

 Keep track of the date the file was last edited in the YAML front matter.
+Gets dates from file metadata.

 Options:
 - format: [date format](https://momentjs.com/docs/#/displaying/format/), default=`"dddd, MMMM Do YYYY, h:mm:ss a"`